+Appendix A

-Appendix A Policy to Prevent Discrimination, Harassment, and Retaliation Important Process Steps and Deadlines
+Policy to Prevent Discrimination, Harassment, and Retaliation Important Process Steps and Deadlines

-Step Description Policy Reference Anticipated Deadlines Written Notice of Investigation to Parties The notification will include allegations, identities of the parties, the section of this policy that was allegedly violated, the precise conduct allegedly constituting the potential violation, and the date and location of the incident (if known).
+Step Description Policy Reference Anticipated Deadlines Written Notice of Investigation to Parties The notification will include allegations, identities of the parties, the Section of this policy that was allegedly violated, the precise conduct allegedly constituting the potential violation, and the date and location of the incident (if known).
 Notice will be given to the Respondent before any initial interview of the Respondent.
-III.B.3.a.
-Page 14 Preliminary Investigation Report The Preliminary Report will include a summary of the information provided by the Reporting Party, the Respondent, and each witness during the investigation.
+C.2.c.i.
+Page 18 Preliminary Investigative Report The Preliminary Report will include a summary of the information provided by the Reporting Party, the Respondent, and each witness during the investigation.
 The Preliminary Report will not contain any factual findings.
-III.B.3.d.i Page 15 The parties may submit additional documentary evidence within five business days after the preliminary report is made available Final Report and Findings of Policy Violations Depending on the status of the Respondent (faculty, staff, or student), the appropriate office will determine whether the preponderance of the evidence shows the Respondent has violated this policy or other identified policies.
-III.B.3.d.ii Page 16 Sanctions (if applicable) The Diversity Affairs Office will designate three trained individuals to serve on a panel ("Review Panel") to determine sanctions.
-III.B.3.e Page 16 Three business days to object to each Review Panelist on the basis of bias or conflict of interest Submit statements regarding the appropriateness of any sanctions to the Review Panel five business days after the date to object to the Review Panelists has expired.
+C.2.c.iv.
+Page 19 The parties may submit additional documentary evidence within five business days after the preliminary report is made available Investigation Outcome/Findings of Policy Violations Depending on the status of the Respondent (faculty, staff, or student), the appropriate office will determine whether the preponderance of the evidence shows the Respondent has violated this policy or other identified policies.
+C.2.c.iv.
+Page 20 Sanctions (if applicable) The Diversity Affairs Office will designate three trained individuals to serve on a panel ("Review Panel") to determine sanctions.
+C.2.c.v.
+Page 21 Three business days to object to each Review Panelist on the basis of bias or conflict of interest Submit statements regarding the appropriateness of any sanctions to the Review Panel five business days after the date to object to the Review Panelists has expired.
 The Review Panel will issue recommendation regarding sanctions within five business days of receiving all materials in the case.
-Step Description Policy Reference Anticipated Deadlines Appeals Grounds for appeal are limited to significant procedural error, new information, and disproportionate sanctions.
-III.B.3.f Page 17 Parties have five business days from receiving written notice of the Investigation Outcome or Notice of Sanctions to submit a written appeal.
+Appeal Grounds for appeal are limited to significant procedural error, new information, and disproportionate sanctions.
+C.2.c.vi.
+Page 22 Parties have five business days from receiving written notice of the Investigation Outcome or Notice of Sanctions to submit a written appeal.
 Notification to parties of the members of the Appeals Board within three business days of receipt of the written appeal.
 Parties have three business days to object to members of the Appeals Board on the basis of bias or conflict of interest.
 Notice in writing of the outcome of the appeal within ten business days of receipt of Appellee's response statement.

-^{}Anticipated deadlines are subject to change pursuant to III.A.4.
+^{}Anticipated deadlines are subject to change pursuant to Section C.1.d.